-H&A favourite Annie Sloan recently visited an exhibition of work by early 20th-century painter and etcher Paul Klee – and it inspired her to paint a number of Klee-inspired pieces, such as this chest of drawers with graduated colour.
+H&A favourite Annie Sloan explains how an exhibition of work by early 20th-century painter and etcher Paul Klee inspired her to paint a number of pieces, such as this chest of drawers with graduated colour.

-‘On seeing Greeting and Separation in the Evening, I just thought, “Wouldn’t these translate into a lovely chest of drawers?”
+‘On seeing Greeting and Separation, I just thought, “Wouldn’t these translate into a lovely chest of drawers?”
 These tiny watercolour studies (both painted in 1922 for his students) explore how complementary colours work together.’

 - Find a chest with close fitting drawers to upcycle – junk shops and auction houses are good places to look.

 - Paint the frame with a dark shade of chalk paint.
-We chose ‘Graphite’.
+We chose Graphite Chalk Paint.